 Our system is one of the many drinking water systems in New York State that provides drinking water with a controlled, low level of fluoride for consumer dental health protection.
-According to the United States Centers for Disease Control, fluoride is very effective in preventing cavities when present in drinking water at a properly controlled level.
+According to the United States Centers for

+Disease Control, fluoride is very effective in preventing cavities when present in drinking water at a properly controlled level.
 To ensure that the fluoride supplement in your water provides optimal dental protection, we monitor fluoride on a daily basis to make sure fluoride is maintained at a target level of 0.7 mg/l.
-During 2015 monitoring showed that fluoride levels in your water were in the optimal range 77 % of the time.
+During 2016 monitoring showed that fluoride levels in your water were in the optimal range 88 % of the time.
+The Williamson Water System also uses a target level of 0.7 mg/l and they were within the 0.3 mg/l target level 97% of the time.
 None of the monitoring results showed fluoride at levels that approach the 2.2 mg/l MCL for fluoride